Castlevania: Symphony of the Night

 That goes some way to explaining the next moves the company made.
 The Saturn-exclusive remake of the game was released only in Japan (where sales of the initial game were brisk).
 Then, instead of making another Metroidvania title, the company shifted to the Nintendo 64, trying to give the West the 3D title in the series fans supposedly desired (they didn't warm to the game, and Castlevania 64 was also a financial disappointment).
 It wouldn't be until the first true sequel to the Metroidvania format, Castlevania: Circle of the Moon, that Konami would find both sales and artistic success with the genre, and with that, the promise of Symphony of the Night would truly be fulfilled.

 The Legacy of Symphony of the Night:

-Also included in the game was a playble version of Maria Renard.
-Functioning like her version in Rondo of Blood (and not like the versions of her included in the Saturn, Japan-only port, Nocturne in the Moonlight), Maria helped to create the most "complete" version of the game Americans had ever recieved (although the two bonus levels included in Nocturne did not also make the cut.
+Also included in later remakes of the game were a playable versions of Maria Renard.
+The Saturn version the game featured a rather "punchy" version of Maria, but her Chronicles version functioned much more like her version in Rondo of Blood.
+The inclusion of Maria here helped to create the most "complete" version of the game Americans had ever received (although the two bonus levels included in the Saturn release did not also make the cut for the Chronicles edition).

 Later releases of the game -- first as part of the Castlevania Requiem package (with Symphony and Rondo packed together) and then the later release of Symphony on cellphones, have been based on the PSP Chronicles port of the game.
 The cellphone version does include on-screen controls as well as the ability to play with a controller, but otherwise the game was not changed at all between all these ports.